Latest Market Statistics

 Do you have a minimum rental period, e.g. 6 months?

-The minimum rental period for a ‘fixed term’ lease under the The Residential Tenancies Act is 90 days (you will also find that most insurance companies will require this minimum period also).
+Yes – 12 Months.
 Alternatively a periodic lease is an ongoing contract until one party gives the required notice.
 The lease offered on a property is dictated by the landlord’s own circumstances, however we usually recommend a fixed term lease as a way of ensuring stability for both landlord and tenant.

 How do you handle bond received from the tenant?